syntaxsurge/lexlink/docs/youtube-demo-script.md

 ## 5) List the asset for sale (2:10 – 2:50)
 - On‑screen: `/dashboard/licenses` → Generate License Order.
-- Voice‑over: “Pick the IP, amount, and payment mode. ckBTC orders derive a deterministic ICRC‑1 subaccount; BTC orders derive a new P2WPKH address.
-The order is saved with a shareable pay link.”
+- Voice‑over: “Pick the IP and amount.
+Every order derives a deterministic ICRC‑1 subaccount for ckBTC settlement and saves a shareable pay link.”
-- On‑screen: After submit, the order appears in Pending Payments with status, amount, and destination (ckBTC escrow or BTC address).
+- On‑screen: After submit, the order appears in Pending Payments with status, amount, and the ckBTC escrow target.

 ## 6) Buyer checkout and wallet capture (2:50 – 3:40)
 - On‑screen: open the share link `/pay/[orderId]` as the buyer session.
-- Voice‑over: “Buyers authenticate with Internet Identity, set their default license wallet inline, and pay with ckBTC or follow BTC instructions.”
+- Voice‑over: “Buyers authenticate with Internet Identity, set their default license wallet inline, and pay with ckBTC from the browser.”
-- On‑screen: For ckBTC, click Pay, send ckTESTBTC.
-The page auto‑refreshes when escrow balance increases.
+- On‑screen: Click Pay, send ckTESTBTC.
+The page auto‑refreshes when the escrow balance increases.
 - Voice‑over: “Once funded, the server mints the Story license token and anchors a C2PA archive, a verifiable credential, and a Constellation hash.
 The buyer’s default wallet is remembered for future purchases.”

 ## 7) Buyer’s My Licenses (3:40 – 4:05)